ayeejoeey/Bike-Share-Membership-Analysis/README.md

 The past 12 months of historical data include over 5.7 million rows.
 For this analysis I looked at two demographics that make up these 5.7m rows, membership riders and casual riders.

+Please note that the colors assigned to each target variable refer to the priority in which we view the membership riders as opposed to the casual riders.
+Green refers to the priority and grey refers to the values that we need to convert.

 ![casual_membership_percentile](Visuals/Membership_Casual%20Count%20(Percentage).png)

 My main objective is to find significant differences between these two target variables (Members and Casual).